 The former category includes devices such as printers, fax machines, peripherals, monitors, and individual hardware components (CPUs, GPUs, power sources, and so on).
 What these devices have in common is that they don’t contain (at least not usually) non-volatile memory.
-This makes their preparation for disposal much easier.
+This makes their preparation for disposal much more manageable.

-The situation is, however, a lot different when it comes to work devices that contain non-volatile memory, such as traditional spinning hard drives (HDDs) and solid-state drives (SSDs).
+However, the situation is a lot different when it comes to work devices that contain non-volatile memory, such as traditional spinning hard drives (HDDs) and solid-state drives (SSDs).
 Before you dispose of any work device capable of storing data long-term, it’s paramount that you do the following:

-- Back up all important data to a safe location: Even if you have an organization-wide backup system in place, you should still manually back up all important data from your old work devices just to be safe.
-This can be easily done using readily available drive cloning tools, which can copy an entire storage device into a file.
-You can then encrypt this file and store it someplace safe until you’re 100% sure that you don’t need it anymore.
+- Back up all critical data to a safe location: Even if you have an organization-wide backup system, you should still manually back up all essential data from your old work devices just to be safe.
+This can be quickly done using readily available drive cloning tools, which can copy an entire storage device into a file.
+You can then encrypt this file and store it somewhere safe until you’re 100% sure you don’t need it anymore.

 - If possible, securely wipe the work device: Many employees believe that it’s enough to delete work-related files and deauthorize cloud accounts before selling their BYOD laptops, smartphones, and tablets, but that’s not the case at all.
-Deleted files can still be recovered using data recovery software, and web browsing history, cookies, and other leftovers can be used for various nefarious purposes, such as to launch targeted phishing attacks.
-What you really want to do is securely wipe the entire device or at least restore it to its factory settings.
+Deleted files can still be recovered using data recovery software.
+Web browsing history, cookies, and other leftovers can be used for various nefarious purposes, such as launching targeted phishing attacks.
+You want to wipe the entire device securely or at least restore it to its factory settings.

-- If not possible, physically destroy the non-volatile memory inside the device: Should you encounter a work device that’s no longer functioning correctly, making it impossible to wipe it or restore it to factory settings, then physical destruction of the non-volatile memory inside the device is your best option.
-If at all possible, avoid destroying the device along with the memory because that would make recycling impossible.
+- If not possible, physically destroy the non-volatile memory inside the device: If you encounter a work device that no longer functions correctly, making it impossible to wipe it or restore it to factory settings, then physical destruction of the non-volatile memory inside the device is your best option.
+If possible, avoid destroying the device and the memory because that would make recycling impossible.

 Choose the Best Disposal Method

-Only when you’ve backed up all important data to a safe location and ensured that nobody else can ever access it, it’s time to choose the best disposal method.
+Only when you’ve backed up all critical data to a safe location and ensured nobody else can ever access it will it be time to choose the best disposal method.

 If your goal is to minimize e-waste as much as possible, then you have three main options:

-- Bring old devices to a recycler: Recycling is the best way how to get rid of electronic devices that have reached the end of their life, which is one reason why electronic waste is subject to the federal Resource Conservation and Recovery Act (RCRA) and various state laws.
-Just make sure to select a reputable recycler and not someone that will simply sell your e-waste to the highest bidder, regardless of where it will eventually end up.
+- Bring old devices to a recycler: Recycling is the best way to get rid of electronic devices that have reached the end of their life, which is one reason why electronic waste is subject to the federal Resource Conservation and Recovery Act (RCRA) and various state laws.
+Select a reputable recycler and not someone that will sell your e-waste to the highest bidder, regardless of where it will eventually end up.

-- Donate them: Functional work devices can be donated to various charities that operate across the country and internationally.
-Donating electronic devices to charities not only prevents devices that have not yet reached the end of their life cycle from ending up in the landfill, but it also guarantees that they’ll end up in the hands of those who need them the most.
+- Donate them: Functional work devices can be donated to various charities operating nationwide and internationally.
+Donating electronic devices to charities prevents devices that have not yet reached the end of their life cycle from ending up in the landfill, but it also guarantees that they’ll end up in the hands of those who need them the most.

 - Sell them or trade them in: Relatively new work devices can be sold to buyers who are willing to pay for them or traded in for cash, credit, or all kinds of discounts through different trade-in programs create by electronics stores and even hardware manufacturers themselves.

-Regardless of which of these three disposal methods you choose, the outcome will be much better than if you were to simply trash the device and make them someone else’s problem.
+Regardless of which of these three disposal methods you choose, the outcome will be much better than if you trash the device and make it someone else’s problem.

-Does the preparation of old work devices for secure disposal seem like too much work?
-Are you not sure if there are any regulatory procedures your organization is obliged to follow in order to ensure sensitive data doesn’t fall into the wrong hands?
-If so, then Aligned Technology Solutions can help you effectively manage your IT equipment.
-Contact us today and let us prevent old work devices from coming back from Silicon Heaven to haunt you.
+Does preparing old work devices for secure disposal seem like too much work?
+Are you unsure if there are any regulatory procedures your organization must follow to ensure sensitive data doesn’t fall into the wrong hands?
+If so, Aligned Technology Solutions can help you manage your IT equipment effectively.
+Contact us today, and let us prevent old work devices from returning from Silicon Heaven to haunt you.